 Naming opportunities are generally reserved for donors.
 However, an individual's name may be affixed to a building, part of a building, an interior space, or a landscape element in posthumous recognition of unusually meritorious service to the University or to society at large.

-Normally, a period of at least one year shall will elapse between the individual's death and the proposal for naming.
+Normally, a period of at least one year will elapse between the individual's death and the proposal for naming.

 Exceptions to the requirement of posthumous recognition may be granted only upon approval by the Board of Trustees.